 You will need to submit a list of lost or damaged contents.
 To the extent possible, include on the list the quantity of each item, a description, brand name, cost, model and serial number, and your estimate of the loss amount.
 An insurance adjuster will prepare an estimate of damages and provide you with a copy.
 You and the insurance company can then agree on the amount of the damages to be paid.
 If you do not agree, then you can appeal the insurance company’s decision.
 Please refer to your policy for more information on claims payment and the appeals process.

 Answers to Questions about the National Flood Insurance Program

 More detailed NFIP information at United Policyholders – a non profit

 Q 9.1 – My car was flooded.
 How does the insurance company determine if my car should be totaled?

 It is likely that your car will be considered totaled if it has been partially or completely submerged in water and the body, engine, and/or transmission is damaged.
 However, whether your car will be totaled is determined on a case-by-case basis.
-North Carolina insurance companies consider a car to be totaled when the costs to repair it exceed the Actual Cash Value (ACV) by a Total Loss Threshold (TLT) of 75% or more.
+North Carolina insurance companies consider a car to be totaled when the total costs to repair it equal or exceed 75% of the vehicle’s pre-accident Actual Cash Value (ACV).
 This means that the “total loss ratio” (cost of repairs divided by the ACV) must be at least .75, or 75%.

 For example: Let’s say your car’s ACV is $10,000, and the estimated cost of repair is $7,000.